EdwardRate Edward: Do you like this name?

 Popularity of Edward

-Displayed below are the baby name popularity trends of the name Edward compared with its variant forms and related boy baby names.
-(2012 statistics).
-View the popularity trend for Edward only.
+Displayed below is the baby names popularity of Edward name for boys (2012 statistics).
+Compare Edward with its variant forms and related boy baby names.

 © 2014 Think Baby Names